liamsinc/html-css-reflection/README.md

 # Netmatters HTML/CSS Reflection

 This repository contains the source code and other notes and resources produced throughout the assignment.
+I used HTML combined with SCSS/SASS to build this imitation website.
+I also used a HTML validator to check my markup.
+Using SCSS allowed me to seperate styling rules into partials, which keep code organised and maintainable.

 # FOR THE COMMON USER: